Earlier this month I experienced a life-changing event — or so I

 and the development process for extensions was painful, requiring

-frequently restarts.
-It was bad enough that I was never
+frequent restarts.
+It was bad enough that I was never interested

-interested in writing my own extensions.
-Poorly-written extensions
+in writing my own extensions.
+Poorly-written extensions unfairly gave

-unfairly gave Firefox a bad name, causing memory leaks and other
+Firefox a bad name, causing memory leaks and other issues, and

 Yet this extension API was incredibly powerful, allowing for rather